Alcide Ponga: Career

 Before entering full-time politics, Ponga built a career in New Caledonia's vital nickel mining sector.
 From 2001 to 2010, he held various executive management positions with La Société Le Nickel (SLN).
 In 2010, he joined Koniambo Nickel SAS, where he served as Director of External Affairs and Institutional Relations until 2024.

 Ponga began his political career in local government.
 In 2014, he was elected Mayor of Kouaoua.
 He held the position for a decade until resigning in 2024 following his nomination as president of the government.
 In 2019, Ponga was elected as a member of the Northern Province Assembly.
 His influence within his party grew steadily, becoming president of The Rally in April 2024.
+He lost reelection as mayor in the first round of the 2026 local elections.

 On 16 January 2025, he was sworn in as President of the Government of New Caledonia, forming a new government following the collapse of the pro-independence government led by Louis Mapou.
 His leadership has been described as bringing stability following the 2024 unrest and a continuation for New Caledonia to remain within the French Republic.